lando/lando/docs/config/python.md

 ### Using SSL

 Also note that `ssl: true` will only generate certs in the [default locations](./../config/security.md).
-It is up to user to use the certs and secure port correctly in their application like as in this `python` snippet:
+It is up to user to use the certs and secure port correctly in their application like as in the `python` snippet below:

 ```yaml
 services: